NanoVNA-Saver/nanovna-saver/README.md

 The software was written in Python on Windows, using Pycharm, and the modules PyQT5, numpy, scipy and pyserial.
-Main development is currently done on Linux (Ubuntu 21.04)
+Main development is currently done on Linux (Mint 20.3 Cinnamon)

 ### Binary releases